What is the 45-degree code?

-The 45° Code is a measure used around the West Midlands by most councils to ensure that any extension work does not impinge on neighbours’ outlook or access to light.
+The 45° Code is a measure used around the West Midlands by most councils and Calthorpe Estates to ensure that any extension work done to a house does not impinge on your neighbours’ outlook or access to light.

 Single storey extensions and conservatories

 Where properties are in a Conservation Area or are a Listed Building, UPVC is unacceptable.
 Conservatories should be timber framed and painted rather than stained.
-Please avoid constructing conservatories into which bathroom and kitchen windows would open, where natural ventilation and light are important.
+Avoid constructing conservatories into which bathroom and kitchen windows would open, where natural ventilation and light are important.

 Two or more storey extensions